Softmotions/ncms/ncms-docs/ncms-docs-en/doc/misc/tstyles.rst

 The :ref:`table <am_table>` attribute helps solving these tasks quite easy.

-A simple example: pages with links of different styles and with the ability to change the styles without without editing the page markup.
+A simple example: pages with links with a different style each and with the ability to change the styles without editing the page markup.

 To do this add the :ref:`table <am_table>` attribute filled with the data required to define the styles: